Frequently Asked Questions | FAQ

 - Government service number 115 is a telephone number within Germany providing the public, businesses and the administration with a direct line to government authorities where they can obtain clear, reliable information when they have questions.

 - Site providing information on assistance and problem-solving services in line with EU Regulation 2017/1724 on the Single Digital Gateway (SDG), such as points of single contact, Product Contact Points, Product Contact Points for Construction, national assistance centres for professional qualifications, the national contact point for cross-border healthcare, the European network of employment services, and online dispute resolution.

 - If you have technical problems or questions on how to use the portal, please send us a message.
-To do so, you can open the form using the Support link at the bottom right of our website and use it to contact us.
+To do so, you can open our Support-form and use it to contact us.